-The New Mexico public service commission was a predecessor of the public utility commission, which was succeeded by the public regulation commission.
-Laws 1998, ch.
-108, § 80 provided that references to the public utility commission be construed as references to the public regulation commission.
+Public service commission. - The New Mexico public service commission was a predecessor of the public utility commission, which has been succeeded by the public regulation commission.
+See 8-8-21 NMSA 1978.

 27-6A-4.
 Low income assistance rates.

 A utility may provide assistance in the form of reduced or subsidized rates to or on behalf of those individuals who meet the eligibility criteria of one or more need-based assistance programs administered by the department and who are not living in nursing homes or intermediate care facilities or not living in circumstances that do not require them to pay, directly or indirectly, for water, sewer or solid waste service.